Personal cheat on Docker Basics

 If you want both udp and tcp:

-will be creating the container from this image, i.e. running docker run
+will be creating the container from this image, i.e. running docker run, to

 See also docker expose vs docker ports blog post.